lukemunsch/anime-character-base/README.md

 The Slack community helped me with user stories and quick fixes that allowed me to progress with my project when I became stumped.

-A huge thank you to Scott and John from the tutors as they were regular helpers on this project and fixing an issue regarding my static files.
+A huge thank you to Scott and John from the tutors as they were regular helpers on this project and fixed an issue regarding my static files.